RaffaeleNachos/raffaelenachos.github.io/articles/webRTCforDummies.md

 #### Capturing MediaStreams (mediaDevices.getUserMedia())

 It's work is get access to data streams, such as from the user's webcam/camera and microphone.
-The "RFCs" can be found [here](https://www.w3.org/TR/mediacapture-streams/) and [here](https://w3c.github.io/webrtc-pc/).
-In few words the clients code calls `getUserMedia()` method which, after getting the permissions from the user, outputs a `MediaStream` object which has input and output properties, that might be passed to a video element or an RTCPeerConnection.
-Each `MediaStream` has a unique ID in this format `Bhnc680yqP0TMhpDdtVzprlDqJZnAENQ4pct`.
+The detailed docs can be found [here](https://www.w3.org/TR/mediacapture-streams/) and [here](https://w3c.github.io/webrtc-pc/).
+In few words the client's code calls `getUserMedia()` method which, after getting the permissions from the user, outputs a `MediaStream` object which has input and output properties, that might be passed to a HTML5 video element or a RTCPeerConnection.
+Each `MediaStream` object has internally one or more `MediaStreamTrack` which is a support from a single source (an example could be one `MediaStreamTrack` for audio source and another for video soruce)

 #### RTCPeerConnection